TRP case: Issue summons to Goswami before arraignment, says HC | Law-Order

 "The police have been targeting him (Goswami) and there is apprehension that he may be arrested," Salve said.
 Senior counsel Kapil Sibal, appearing for Maharashtra government and police, said since Goswami has not been named as accused in the case as of now, there cannot be any order granting him protection.

-Sibal said till now police have issued summons to eight persons in connection with the TRP case and questioned them.
+Sibal told the court that till now police have issued summons to eight persons in connection with the TRP case and questioned them.
 "None of these persons has been arrested," he said.

+In a media release, Republic TV claimed Maharashtra government and Mumbai police have admitted in court that the channel is not named in the FIR in the TRP case.
+The court noted that since Goswami has not been named as an accused in the case, it cannot pass an order granting him protection or directing the police to not take any coercive action against him.